flobbe9/demo-demo/README.md

 Will start the whole microservice including frontend etc..
 No further configuration needed.

 # More documentation
-Run api, then visit http://localhost:4001
+Run api, then visit http://localhost:4001 or https://localhost:4001 (if run on stage branch)